The Role of the Agent and Conveyancer in a Subject to Sale

 According to the Property Practitioners Act 22 of 2019, the agent must protect your interests as the seller.
 This means they must verify that the buyer is marketing their property at a realistic price.
 If a buyer puts in an offer on your home but lists their own home at a price that won't sell, the chain breaks before it starts.
 The agent acts as the first line of defence, ensuring that "subject to" isn't a stall tactic, but a genuine move toward a closed deal.

-This management is critical because if a deadline is missed without a written extension, the whole deal can evaporate like rain on a hot road.
+This management is critical because if a deadline is missed without a written extension, the whole deal can fall away in an instant.
 The agent works closely with the buyer's agent on the other side of the chain to ensure the links remain tight.
 They look for the "sold" sign on the buyer's lawn because that is the trigger that moves your deal from a "maybe" to a "certainty."
-It is a rhythmic process of checking, verifying, and reporting back to you so you aren't left guessing.
+It is a steady process of checking, verifying, and reporting back to you so you aren't left guessing.

 The Legal Practice Council (LPC) oversees these professionals to ensure they handle the paperwork and the money with absolute precision.
 The conveyancer collects the FICA documents, applies for the rates clearance certificates from the Benoni municipality, and requests the SARS Transfer Duty receipts.
 They are the gatekeepers.
 Nothing moves to the Deeds Office until the conveyancer is satisfied that every suspensive condition has been met and every cent is accounted for in a secure trust account.